Have you ever wondered what you could do to help maintain and secure our water supply?

 Reuse Wastewater Where Possible

-“Greywater” is the water draining from your house’s sinks, bathtubs, and laundry machine, which can be used to water plants (as opposed to "black water" from toilets, which needs to be treated).
+When collected, the water from your home's drains (such as the tub, shower, and washing machine) can be utilised to water your indoor plants and is referred to as "greywater" (as opposed to "black water" from toilets, which needs to be treated).

 Top Reasons To Conserve Water:

-- Waiting for the tap to run cold can waste 10 litres of tap water a day!
+- Waiting for the water to get cold before using it is a waste of up to 10 litres a day!

 Save water in the kitchen:

 - Instead of waiting for the water in the sink to cool down, just fill up a big bottle and store it in the fridge.
 Ten litres of water a day can be wasted just waiting for the tap to flow cold.

 - Make sure you only put in enough water to boil for one cup.

 - Covering saucepans while heating them can help to keep more of the liquid inside.

 - Always use full loads in the dishwasher and washing machine, and the eco-setting if possible.